 Sorry, the fields marked in red need your attention, please fix them to continue.

-About Ladakh Holidays - If the Earth was an apartment building, Ladakh would be it’s penthouse offering unparalleled views of the world with an atmosphere that will change your world view.
+About Ladakh Holidays - If the Earth were an apartment building, Ladakh would be its penthouse offering unparalleled views of the world with an atmosphere that will change your world view.
 Getting to the top floor is simple, just book one of Thomas Cook India’s Ladakh Tour Packages.
-On our site you will find a host of Ladakh Holiday Packages for every budget and duration.
-From a quick 3 nights and 4 days to a leisurely 12 nights and 13 days, each and every Ladakh tour by Thomas Cook India promises to make you feel on top of the world, in every sense.
-Also, with prices ranging from INR 14,999 to INR 51,999 and Ladakh holidays inclusive and exclusive of flights, you are in charge of your vacation to Ladakh, with Thomas Cook India acting as your guide to this rugged, beautiful wilderness.
+On our site you will find a host of Ladakh Trip Packages for every budget and duration.
+From a quick 3 nights and 4 days to a leisurely 11 nights and 12 days, each and every Leh Ladakh tour packages by Thomas Cook India promises to make you feel on top of the world, in every sense.
+Also, with prices ranging from INR 24,099 to INR 2,00,599 and Ladakh holidays inclusive and exclusive of flights, you are in charge of your trip to Ladakh, with Thomas Cook India acting as your guide to this rugged, beautiful wilderness.

-Thomas Cook India’s Ladakh tours are crafted by a team of travel experts as passionate about your Ladakh holiday as can be.
-Offering unmatched service right from the booking stage to the very tour itself you can trust us with just about everything.
-Right from accommodations in hotels, to the warmth and safety of tents while trekking, to hot meals to beat the bone chilling weather of Leh and Ladakh, embarking in a tour of Ladakh with Thomas Cook is a once in a lifetime experience.
+Thomas Cook India’s Ladakh tour packages are crafted by a team of travel experts as passionate about your Ladakh holiday as can be.
+Offering unmatched service right from the booking stage of your tour package to the very tour itself you can trust us with just about everything.
+Right from accommodations in hotels, to the warmth and safety of tents while trekking, to hot meals to beat the bone chilling weather of Leh and Ladakh, embarking on a Ladakh Tour with Thomas Cook is a once in a lifetime experience.

 The best time to visit Ladakh is in the summer, from the end of March to the middle of August.